mathildathompson/text_adv_app/project_to_do_list.md

 * Image upload via API
 * Split 'Adventures' link into two.
 'Adventures' which includes PUBLISHED adventures only, and 'My Adventures' which shows all Adventures regardless of status.
 * Update FAQ page
+* Fix the active highlighting on menu bar

 ASK JOEL